The following are important considerations for ArcGIS Online organization administrators when working with ArcGIS Velocity.

 Encourage users to proactively manage their real-time items

 As both feeds and real-time analytics are tasks that are always running and consuming capacity, it is important to proactively manage these items.
 Encourage users to stop feeds or real-time analytics that are not needed or that have been set up largely for testing and development.
+Administrators can view, edit, start, and stop items created by other users.

 Review the actively running real-time items